publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptA/spt3/m__us_usc_t29_s796f–2.md

             (B) in the case of a center that requests an appeal under subsection (i) of this section, the date of any final decision under subsection (i) of this section,

-            unless the center submits a plan to achieve compliance within 90 days and such plan is approved by the director, or if appealed, by the Commissioner.
+            unless the center submits a plan to achieve compliance within 90 days and such plan is approved by the director, or if appealed, by the Administrator.

     (h) __Onsite compliance review__

         The director of the designated State unit shall annually conduct onsite compliance reviews of at least 15 percent of the centers for independent living that receive funding under this section in the State.
 Each team that conducts onsite compliance review of centers for independent living shall include at least one person who is not an employee of the designated State agency, who has experience in the operation of centers for independent living, and who is jointly selected by the director of the designated State unit and the chairperson of or other individual designated by the Council acting on behalf of and at the direction of the Council.
-A copy of this review shall be provided to the Commissioner.
+A copy of this review shall be provided to the Administrator.

     (i) __Adverse actions__

         If the director of the designated State unit proposes to take a significant adverse action against a center for independent living, the center may seek mediation and conciliation to be provided by an individual or individuals who are free of conflicts of interest identified by the chairperson of or other individual designated by the Council.
-If the issue is not resolved through the mediation and conciliation, the center may appeal the proposed adverse action to the Commissioner for a final decision.
+If the issue is not resolved through the mediation and conciliation, the center may appeal the proposed adverse action to the Administrator for a final decision.

 ([Pub.
 L. 93–112, title VII, § 723][/us/pl/93/112/s723], as added [Pub.
 L. 105–220, title IV, § 410][/us/pl/105/220/s410], Aug.
 7, 1998, [112 Stat.
-1231][/us/stat/112/1231].)

- __References in Text__

-    This subpart, referred to in subsec. (c), means subpart 3 (§ 796f et seq.) of part A of this subchapter, prior to the general amendment of this subchapter by [Pub.
-L. 105–220, title IV, § 410][/us/pl/105/220/s410], Aug.
-7, 1998, [112 Stat.
-1217][/us/stat/112/1217].
+1231][/us/stat/112/1231]; amended [Pub.
+L. 113–128, title IV, § 482(b)][/us/pl/113/128/s482/b], July 22, 2014, [128 Stat.
+1693][/us/stat/128/1693].)

  __Prior Provisions__

     A prior section 796f–2, [Pub.
 L. 93–112, title VII, § 723][/us/pl/93/112/s723], as added [Pub.
 L. 102–569, title VII, § 701(2)][/us/pl/102/569/s701/2], Oct.
 29, 1992, [106 Stat.
 4458][/us/stat/106/4458]; amended [Pub.
 L. 103–73, title I, § 114(j)][/us/pl/103/73/s114/j], Aug.
 11, 1993, [107 Stat.
 731][/us/stat/107/731], related to grants to centers for independent living in States in which State funding equals or exceeds Federal funding, prior to the general amendment of this subchapter by [Pub.
 L. 105–220][/us/pl/105/220].

+ __Amendments__

+    2014—Subsec. (a).
+[Pub.
+L. 113–128, § 482(b)(1)][/us/pl/113/128/s482/b/1], substituted “Administrator” for “Commissioner” wherever appearing in text.

+    Subsec. (a)(1)(A)(ii).
+[Pub.
+L. 113–128, § 482(b)(2)(A)][/us/pl/113/128/s482/b/2/A], inserted “of a designated State unit” after “director”.

+    Subsec. (a)(3).
+[Pub.
+L. 113–128, § 482(b)(2)(B)][/us/pl/113/128/s482/b/2/B], substituted “Administrator” for “Commissioner” in heading.

+    Subsec. (b).
+[Pub.
+L. 113–128, § 482(b)(1)][/us/pl/113/128/s482/b/1], substituted “Administrator” for “Commissioner” in introductory provisions.

+    Subsec. (c).
+[Pub.
+L. 113–128, § 482(b)(3)][/us/pl/113/128/s482/b/3], substituted “grants for a fiscal year” for “grants” and “for the preceding fiscal year” for “by September 30, 1997”.

+    Subsecs. (g)(2), (h), (i).
+[Pub.
+L. 113–128, § 482(b)(1)][/us/pl/113/128/s482/b/1], substituted “Administrator” for “Commissioner”.

  __Grants to Centers for Independent Living in States in Which State Funding Equals or Exceeds Federal Funding__